Preethamalladu/DMDD-Presentation/index.md

 ![Branching](https://raw.githubusercontent.com/Preethamalladu/DMDD-Presentation/master/objX0Y315Z0.jpg)

-In this environment , instead of using a box environment like above we used a sphere environment and avoided getting gradients but the shadows were static.
+In this environment , instead of using a box environment like above used a sphere environment and avoided getting gradients but the shadows were static.

 *   Iteration Four :